slatedocs/slate/source/includes/_feature-versioning.md

 The `dataset/{id}/actions/since_forking` endpoint will return the state of the fork and the upstream and the the list of actions that were performed on the fork since the two diverged.

-The `dataset/{id}/actions/upstream_delta` endpoint, together with the state of the two, will instead return the list of actions that were performed on the upstream since the two diverged.

 ```python
 >>> forkds.actions.since_forking
 pycrunch.shoji.View(**{